How to Stream Data Between HiveMQ Cloud and Apache Kafka for Free

 The integration is a lightweight version of our HiveMQ Enterprise Extension for Kafka and offers to solve frequently requested use cases.
 If you are still missing functionality, don’t hesitate to reach out to us.
 We are always keen on direct user feedback.

 Shashank Sharma is a product marketing manager at HiveMQ.
-He is passionate about technology and enabling developer-centric workflows.
-He has previous experience in application software tooling, autonomous driving, and numerical computing.
+He is passionate about technology, supporting customers, and enabling developer-centric workflows.
+He focuses on the HiveMQ Cloud offerings and has previous experience in application software tooling, autonomous driving, and numerical computing.